What is cannabis?

 • Wait to feel the effects before consuming more

-• It is recommended for all cannabis users to stick to low THC products and avoid near-daily and heavy use
+• It is recommended for all individuals who smoke/consume cannabis to stick to low THC products and limit frequency to occasional (1-2 days a week or less).

 Some effects of using cannabis